snepaul179/dsc-mod-1-project-v2-1-onl01-dtsc-pt-052620/README.md

 1) Does opening week fan rating increase revenue?
 2) Relate number of region the movie was released in with international market cut
 3) International market appeal.
-Which genres succeed internationally?
+Which genres succeed worldwide?
+4) Explore the individuals responsible for making profitable movies
+    - Actors, writers, and directors
+    - Sub categorize them by each genre
+5) Finally, what combinations of genres do well?
+    - What combinations do better than their individual parts?